-- 4.4.1.5 Evaluate the results of the search.
+- 5.25 Brainstorm the databases relevant for the search.
+Once decisions have been made regarding which databases will be searched, the following key decisions will need to be made as well: - The limiting features available to target primary studies only (for example, use of document type codes).
+Keywords such as "study" or "studies" or "control group" may be used to limit the results to empirical research - The study designs that will be included, if that is a need - Any geographic considerations - The time period that one is interested in (keeping in mind that retrieval tools have different beginning dates and may not index very old material) - Language of publication that is to be included - 5.26 Launch the database search. - 5.27 Evaluate the results of the search.
 If nothing is helpful, there may be a couple reasons: there may not be much out there, the search terms could be wrong, or the relationships are not right.
-Go back, refine search terms, and try the search again. - 4.4.1.6 Record the search strategy.
+Go back, refine search terms, and try the search again. - 5.28 Record the search strategy.
 Recording the search strategy is a good practice even if one is not writing a manuscript or conducting a systematic review (where it would be a requirement).
 Recording the basic fields of information in the strategy is not necessarily for reporting, but to help one know what one has already done and what still needs to be done.
 This helps avoid repeat work and is particularly helpful if the search effort extends over many months or is done by more than one person.
-The following can be used to guide the recording of the search strategy: - List search terms - List all databases searched - Note the dates of the last search for each database AND the period searched - Note any language or publication status restrictions - List grey literature sources - List individuals or organisations contacted - List any journals and conference proceedings specifically hand-searched for the review - List any other sources searched (e.g. reference lists, the internet) - 4.4.1.7 Document the references.
-One can use an Excel spreadsheet or even a Word document to collect and organise references.
+The following can be used to guide the recording of the search strategy: - List search terms - List all databases searched - Note the dates of the last search for each database AND the period searched - Note any language or publication status restrictions - List grey literature sources - List individuals or organisations contacted - List any journals and conference proceedings specifically hand-searched for the review - List any other sources searched (e.g. reference lists, the Internet) - 5.29 Document the references.
+One can use an Excel spreadsheet or even a MS Word document to collect and organise references.
 Reference manager software makes this task much easier and enables one to add notes to references, cite references and create bibliographies more easily.
 There are many programmes available.
 Some free ones are Zotero, Mendeley, and basic versions of Endnote (Endnote Online).

-4.4.2 Identifying evidence search terms
+Identifying evidence search terms

-4.4.2.1 Step 1.
-Using mind maps
+Step 1.
+Using mind-maps

-A great tip for brainstorming and organising terms is to use a mind-map to structure the information.
+- 5.30 A great tip for brainstorming and organising terms is to use a mind-map to structure the information.
 Mind-maps were championed by Tony Buzan as a flexible organisational tool that uses a visual format to link words, ideas, tasks or other concept items together.
-Usually, mind-maps are developed around a central theme, with linked words (etc.) arranged radially around the central theme.
-It is an image-centred diagram that represents the semantic connections between portions of information (see Figure 4 overleaf).

-By presenting these connections in a radial, non-linear graphical format, it encourages a brainstorming approach, eliminating the hurdle of initially establishing an intrinsically appropriate or relevant conceptual framework to work within.
+Usually, mind-maps are developed around a central theme, with linked words arranged radially around the central theme.
+It is an image-centred diagram that represents the semantic connections between portions of information (see Figure 7 below). - 5.31 By presenting these connections in a radial, non-linear graphical format, it encourages a brainstorming approach, eliminating the hurdle of initially establishing an intrinsically appropriate or relevant conceptual framework to work within.
 Mind maps record the information in the same way that our brains structure and store information through linked associations.
 A mind-map may help to define the search question, as well as help in identifying the terms associated with the chosen topic.
 Mind-maps are flexible, so one can include different branches for alternative spellings or related terms.

-Figure 4.
-Different features of a mind-map Source: Kolsnik 2012
+Figure 7.
+Different features of a mind map

+Source: Kolsnik, 2012.